Nivani/nvnh.io/src/pages/blog/blog-posts/3-underrated-things-great-developers-do.md

 **Empathy**!

-Accept that nobody's perfect.
-Show that you care about doing better as a team and making things suck less for everybody:
+Accept that nobody's perfect, show that you care about doing better as a team and make things better for everyone:
 1. Make an effort to understand legacy code
 2. Share what you learn
 3. Write code that other people can understand